Environmental protection along the entire value chain

 Climate action across the entire value chain

-We want to shape climate action beyond our immediate sphere of influence (scopes 1 and 2) and, where possible, also systematically reduce upstream and downstream emissions (scope 3), which we aim to reduce by 15 percent by 2030 compared with the baseline year 2018.
-This target was confirmed by the Science Based Targets initiative (SBTi), as were the targets for scopes 1 and 2.
-Bosch has thus widened its coverage with science-based climate targets across the entire value chain – from purchasing to the product use phase.
-Upstream emissions in the Bosch value chain primarily concern purchased goods and services as well as logistics.
+We want to shape climate action beyond our immediate sphere of influence (scopes 1 and 2) and, where possible, also systematically reduce upstream and downstream emissions (scope 3).
+We aim to cut these by 15 percent in absolute terms by 2030 compared with the baseline year 2018.
+In this process, we are focusing on the categories that make up around 98 percent of our scope 3 emissions: upstream emissions in the Bosch value chain primarily concern purchased goods and services as well as logistics.
 Downstream emissions are mainly caused by the use of our products.

 Purchased goods and services